Towards a modular construction of OG10: The moduli space

 where we are identifying $f \in H^1(M,\Omega^1_M)$ with its image in $H^1(M,T_M)$ via the isomorphism $\Omega^1_M \cong T_M$. \end{proof}

-To conclude the proofs of Theorem \ref{thm:symplecticForm} it remains to compute the restriction of the obstruction map on $H^1(M,T_M)$.
-For this, recall that an element $\eta \in HH^2(M)$ represents a natural transformation $\eta: \id_M \to [2]$, and the obstruction map is the evaluation at an object.
+It is only left to compute the restriction of the obstruction map on $H^1(M,T_M)$.
+Recall that an element $\eta \in HH^2(M)$ represents a natural transformation $\eta: \id_M \to [2]$, and the obstruction map is the evaluation at an object.
 The naturality of $\eta$ provides a commutative triangle

-where the horizontal map is the map inducing the isomorphism $\eqref{eq:Ext2}$.
+where the horizontal map is the cokernel morphism of Lemma \ref{lem:extComputation}.